 Commands for working with consoles.

 The console objects can be listed with the standard object listing command (xe console-list), and the parameters manipulated with the standard parameter commands.
-See the section called "Low-level Parameter Commands" for details.
+See Section A.3.2, "Low-level Parameter Commands" for details.